MicrosoftDocs/visualstudio-docs/subscriptions/solutions/managing-super-admins-or-admins/includes/admin-update-primary-contact.md

 ---
-title: Our primary contact left and I'm the new one.
-How can I update the contact info?
+title: How can I update the contact info if I'm the new primary contact?
 description: The new primary contact wants to update the primary contact or super admin role. ms.topic: include ms.assetid: 1c123f81-325d-4f0b-a2b5-23f4cf263db1